Leandro-Hespanhol/TrybeWallet/README.md

 npm run test
 ```
 ## Description

+This project fetchs an API and calculate exchanges from different coins to Brazilian Coin:

 REDUX is the core habilite developed on this project.
 Learning about the store, reducers, actions and working with it on mapStateToProps and mapDispatchToProps was fundamental.
 Redux looks like a lot to work with, but once the tools are organized it feels like you have super powers over the props, its an amazing framework to manipulate medium to big applications.